Track your nutrition and health goals

 Poha Cutlet Calories

 One small piece of poha cutlet (30g) has 78 kcal, 9% protein, 37% carbohydrates, and 54% fat.
-Consume in moderation as it is high in fat.
+Consume in moderation — the high fat percentage comes from shallow-frying.

 Poha Cutlet Size1 Cutlet2 Cutlets3 Cutlets4 Cutlets